 Getting emails delivered to the recipient's inbox is one of the biggest challenges most email marketers struggle with.
 It's disheartening to see your emails land in spam despite all the effort and time you're invested in creating a compelling email.

-But, this guide will put you out of this dilemma and get your email into the recipient's inbox by giving you 12 easy and effective tactics to improve your email deliverability.
+But, this guide will put you out of this dilemma and get your email into the recipient's inbox by giving you 12 easy and effective tactics and tips to improve your email deliverability.

 Table of contents